 At the forefront of fulfilling this pivotal role for the IARMJ is its Inter-Conference Working Parties Process, comprised of a number of transnational groups of refugee and migration law judges or decision-makers, who are working on a number of critical issues in international refugee law and migration law practice.
 The objective of these transnational working groups is to try to resolve divergences and differences in judicial understanding, application, analysis, and the interpretation of international refugee law and migration law on these critical issues.

 Each IARMJ Working Party is comprised, typically, of a Rapporteur, who is responsible for leading their Working Party, presiding at its meetings, and ensuring that the Working Party meets its self-determined objectives for presenting its findings at the next IARMJ World Conference.
 The Rapporteur is assisted in their work by the Associate Rapporteur.
-IARMJ Working Parties have about a dozen members from the IARMJ and that are frequently supplemented by Associate IARMJ members, usually, legal scholars and academics, and UNHCR officials, who are considered to be ex officio members.
+IARMJ Working Parties may have up to a dozen members from the IARMJ, frequently supplemented by Associate IARMJ members, usually legal scholars and academics, and UNHCR and/or IOM officials who are considered to be ex officio members.